jjst/jjst.github.io/content/rc-return-statement.md

 college.
 Others had 5-10 years of industry experience.
 Some were people reconverting from law, finance or arts.

-I first heard of RC in an Hacker News headline, 18 months or so ago (RC was still known as [Hacker School](https://www.recurse.com/blog/77-hacker-school-is-now-the-recurse-center) back then).
+I first heard of the program in an Hacker News headline, 18 months or so ago (the Recurse Center was still known as [Hacker School](https://www.recurse.com/blog/77-hacker-school-is-now-the-recurse-center) back then).
 Though the concept immediately appealed to me (3 months to finally finish all of the projects I'm always putting off, right?), it took a year (and a complete burn out) for me to finally apply.
 Why so long?
 A mix of [brain crack](https://www.youtube.com/watch?v=0sHCQWjTrJ8) and [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
 The latter isn't uncommon among Recursers—it even gets mentioned in RC's [user manual](https://www.recurse.com/manual#sec-environment).